teacupwoozy/ExcelDataCleaningTips/README.md

 i.e. to get three characters from the middle of a string beginning with the 6th character, you use the following formula:
 `=MID(A2,6,3)`

+#### Extract text after a word
+This is hacky
+`=MID(A1,FIND("DISTRICT ",A1)+9,99)`
+Where we are trying to extract everything after the word "district." +9 is the number of characters in the word we're looking for and 99 will pull out 99 characters after that word.

 ##### Extract text after a specific character
 `=LEFT(A2, SEARCH("-",A2)-1)`
 i.e.